PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-08 12:10:29
+Last updated: 2024-04-08 12:11:04
-Random Quote: There are things out there that our little minds will never comprehend -
+Random Quote: You sentimentalize property, you can kiss profits goodbye. - Marty Byrde